PW.A Brutally Honest WordPress Blog

 The server equipment should be top-notch and use an operating system that is designed for WordPress Optimization.
 At PW.A we know that the operating system is LiteSpeed.
 You can read more about this in our blog entry “WordPress the Right Way“.
 It is built for speed and is the fastest WordPress stack.

 If you already have an existing website check with your host to see if they have a LiteSpeed package, if so migrate to that.
+If they do offer Litespeed, is the crawler enabled for shared hosting (if shared is what you require).
 If not migrate to a host that does.

 For example, if you want a custom WordPress online store and you use Elementor Pro, the only 3rd party plugin you need to install are WooCommerce and the desired payment processors.
 With this package, you can customize the Home and/or Shop Page, the product category pages, the individual product pages, the shopping cart, and the checkout page.
 As we said, win-win.